instituutnederlandsetaal/BlackLab/site/docs/development/040_customization/030_legacy-docindexers.md

     java -cp "blacklab.jar:lib/*" nl.inl.blacklab.tools.IndexTool create --indexparam PROPERTYFILE ...

-**NOTE:** in addition to the --indexparam parameter, IndexTool will always look for a file named indexer.properties in the current directory, the input directory, the parent of the input directory, or the index directory.
+**NOTE:** in addition to the --indexparam parameter, IndexTool will always look for a file named indexer.properties in the current directory, the input directory, the parent of the input directory, or the corpus (i.e. output) directory.
 If the file is found in any of these locations, it is read and the values are used as indexing parameters.

 Use the DocIndexer.getParameter(name[, defaultValue]) method to retrieve parameters inside your DocIndexer.
 For an example of using DocIndexer parameters, see the DocIndexerTeiBase and MetadataFetcherSonarCmdi in the nl.inl.blacklab.indexers package.
 They use parameters to configure annotation names and where to fetch metadata from, respectively.